A project to promote risk literacy

 The project was funded by the Federal Ministry of Justice and Consumer Protection (BMJV) on the basis of a resolution of the German Bundestag.
 The project was funded by the Federal Agency for Agriculture and Food (BLE) as part of the programme to promote innovation.

 The project began in July 2016.
-The research report will be published on 30 June 2020.
+The research activities report was released on September 30, 2020, and the publishing of results is ongoing.